prabinbohara10/Visit-Nepal-2020/README.md

 File handling concept have been used to maintain the database of various location as well as the user credentials.
 The review of every user is also saved as an overall user's experience.

 Team Members:
-Ujjwal Poudel
+ Ujjwal Poudel,
-Prabin Bohara
+ Prabin Bohara,
-Sajjan Acharya
+ Sajjan Acharya,
  Anuj Rayamajhi